Lauren Bacall: 1944–1959: Hollywood contract and leading roles

 After To Have and Have Not, Bacall appeared with Charles Boyer in Confidential Agent (1945), which was poorly received by critics.
 By her own estimation, she had been terribly miscast and the film could have caused considerable damage to her career, but her next performance as the mysterious, acid-tongued Vivian Rutledge in Hawks's film noir The Big Sleep (1946), co-starring Bogart, provided a quick career resurgence.
 The Big Sleep laid the foundation for Bacall's status as an icon of film noir, with which she would be strongly associated for the rest of her career.
 She was often cast in roles that were variations of the independent and sultry femme fatale character of Vivian.
 As described by film scholar Joe McElhaney, "Vivian displays an almost total command of movement and gesture.
 She never crawls."

 Bacall was cast with Bogart in two more films.
 In the film noir Dark Passage (1947), she played an enigmatic San Francisco artist.
 Bosley Crowther of The New York Times wrote: "Miss Bacall ... generates quite a lot of pressure as a sharp-eyed, knows-what-she-wants girl."
 Bacall appeared in John Huston's melodramatic suspense film Key Largo (1948) with Bogart, Edward G. Robinson and Lionel Barrymore.
 In the film, according to film critic Jessica Kiang, "Bacall brings an edge of ambivalence and independence to the role that makes her character much more interesting than was written."

-1950s

-Bacall rejected scripts that she did not find interesting, and thereby earned a reputation as difficult.
+Bacall rejected scripts that she did not find interesting and thereby earned a reputation of being difficult.
 However, she further solidified her star status in the 1950s by appearing as the leading lady in a string of films that won favorable reviews.
 Bacall was cast with Gary Cooper in Bright Leaf (1950) and as a two-faced femme fatale in Young Man with a Horn (1950), a jazz musical co-starring Kirk Douglas, Doris Day and Hoagy Carmichael.
 From 1951 to 1952, Bacall costarred with Bogart in the syndicated action-adventure radio series Bold Venture.

 Bacall starred in the first CinemaScope comedy, How to Marry a Millionaire (1953), a runaway hit among critics and at the box office that was directed by Jean Negulesco.
 She received positive notices for her turn as witty gold-digger Schatze Page.
 "First honors in spreading mirth go to Miss Bacall," wrote Alton Cook in the New York World-Telegram & Sun, "The most intelligent and predatory of the trio, she takes complete control of every scene with her acid delivery of viciously witty lines."
 After the success of How to Marry a Millionaire, Bacall declined the opportunity to press her handprints and footprints in the Grauman's Chinese Theatre's famed cement forecourt.
-She felt that "anyone with a picture opening could be represented there, standards had been so lowered" and did not feel that she had yet achieved the status of a major star, and was thereby unworthy of the honor: "I want to feel I've earned my place with the best my business has produced."
+She felt that "anyone with a picture opening could be represented there, standards had been so lowered" and did not feel that she had yet achieved the status of a major star and was thereby unworthy of the honor: "I want to feel I've earned my place with the best my business has produced."